NSLS-II/aphla/doc/requirement.rst

 General Operation
 ------------------

+The applications listed here are mainly monitoring, not many physics analysis are involved.
+We are relying on the tools from controls group.
+These tools could already be built and used at the component testing stage.
+They are good starting points for further development.

 - Overall status page (warning when read/set are different too much ?)
     - The status includes beam information, and hardware status including